oracle/oci-compute-jenkins-plugin/README.md

 ## Building
 Jenkins plugins are packaged as self-contained .hpi files, which have all the necessary code, images, and other resources which the plugin needs to operate successfully.

-If desired, you can build the Oracle Cloud Infrastructure Compute Plugin .hpi from the source code, and then install the .hpi file in Jenkins.
+If desired, you can build the OCI Compute Plugin .hpi from the source code, and then install the .hpi file in Jenkins.

 To build the .hpi file, OCI Java SDK is required and is available on [Maven Central](https://search.maven.org/search?q=g:com.oracle.oci.sdk) and [JCenter](https://bintray.com/oracle/jars/oci-java-sdk).